-The official schedule is established once all entries have been received and will be published online on April 15.
-Special scheduling requests will not be granted, and no refunds will be issued once the entry form has been received.
+The official schedule is established once all entries have been received and will be uploaded to the website on April 15.
+Special scheduling requests will not be granted.

-If for unforeseen circumstances a competitor expects to be delayed in arriving at the Festival for their performance session, they should, if possible, inform the secretary.
-At the discretion of the secretary, a competitor who arrives late, but before the end of his session may still be allowed to perform but will be disqualified if he remains absent.
+If, for unforeseen circumstances, a competitor expects to be delayed in arriving at the Festival for their performance session, they should, if possible, inform the Assistant-Coordinator, who is the on-site resource person (cf. Contact Info).
+At the discretion of the session secretary, competitors who arrive late, but before the end of their session, may still be allowed to perform but absentees will be disqualified.

 January 15: Registration opens